How Bumble’s clever design helped the app go public

 Bumble went public on Thursday, and investors were very much interested in swiping right.
 The dating app, which soared in its first day of trading, is well-known for letting women make the first move.
 And in fact much of its success is due to this fundamental design decision.

-Head of product design Lara Mendonça joined the company in September 2019, when the core user interface had already been established.
+Head of product design for the Bumble app Lara Mendonça joined the company in September 2019, when the core user interface had already been established.
 But the last year and a half has seen whirlwind expansion for her team—which grew from 1 person to 12—and was key to laying the foundation for this week’s wildly successful initial public offering.

 Key to Mendonça’s overall design philosophy is putting women—whom she describes as “vulnerable users”—first.
 That might sound like a strange characterization, but consider how excruciating it can be to use dating apps as a woman.
 “Most of all, it’s a women-first app.
 We don’t hide that.
 It’s part of our mission,” Mendonça says.
 “Solving problems for women is something that will solve problems for everyone.
 Part of that is a principle that I believe in that when you choose a vulnerable user, instead of an average user, you are designing for more people and designing a product that will be better for people in general.”